pekugur34/RaspberryPiMotionSensor/README.md

 # Usage

-1-Type the commands on your pi's console
+1-)Type the commands on your pi's console
--sudo apt-get install python-imaging-tk
+1.1-)sudo apt-get install python-imaging-tk
--sudo apt-get install python3-dev
+1.2-)sudo apt-get install python3-dev
--sudo apt-get install python3-pip
+1.3-)sudo apt-get install python3-pip
--sudo pip 3.2 install Pillow
+1.4-)sudo pip 3.2 install Pillow

-2-Create this directory /home/pi/Desktop/cookie/images.(Pictures will be saved here and be removed after sending a mail.)
+2-)Create this directory /home/pi/Desktop/cookie/images.(Pictures will be saved here and be removed after sending a mail.)

 3-)Enter your e-mail credentials in sendNotification2.py file.